-WHAT IS A CLOSED-LOOP MANAGEMENT SYSTEM?
+WHAT IS A CLOSED-LOOP MANAGEMENT System?

 A closed-loop management system is a process to manage, track, and correct problems or issues.
-The process begins with problem report and identification, progresses through identifying a corrective action, and finally to implementing the corrective action to resolve the issue.
+The process begins with a reported problem or issue, progresses through identifying a corrective action, and finally to implementing the corrective action to resolve the issue.
 Product-centered companies, large to small, engage in some type of closed-loop corrective action (CLCA) process.
 It may be formal or not, tightly controlled or loosely developed, but it exists in some manner.

 The core of any closed-loop system is the step-by-step process of problem identification to problem resolution.
 If any step of the process is not completed - a problem is not recorded, a corrective action is not identified, a corrective action is not implemented - the loop is broken.
-Far too often, experiences with a broken loop lead organizations to implement a controlled, trackable closed-loop system.
+Experience with a broken loop can occur far too often, and can lead to organizations implementing a controlled, trackable closed-loop system.
 Over time, most companies realize the necessity of implementing a system to effectively manage the handling of reported issues.
 While the processes established vary tremendously, most corporations have settled on some type of software system to track and manage issues as they arise.